-The following table sets forth for the year ended December 31, 2012 the compensation paid by the Company to its Chief Executive Officer and Chief Financial Officer and three other most highly compensated executive officers (the "Named Executive Officers") serving in such capacity at December 31, 2012.
+The following table sets forth for the year ended December 31, 2015 the compensation paid by the Company to its Chief Executive Officer and Chief Financial Officer and three other most highly compensated executive officers (the "Named Executive Officers") serving in such capacity at December 31, 2015.
+The following table also includes compensation paid by the Company to a former Named Executive Officer, as described in the accompanying footnotes.